-Non-interest income decreased \$1.6 million or 2.6% to \$61.4 million during the year ended December 31, 2023, as compared to \$63.0 million during the year ended December 31, 2022.
-During 2023, total service charges and fees increased \$0.3 million which is net of approximately \$0.9 million in waived or reversed fees related to the network outage that occurred in the first guarter of the year.
-Mortgage origination related activity has declined year over year due to elevated interest rates, as the income recorded from the sale of loans was down \$1.2 million or 50.2%.
+During 2023, total service charges and fees increased \$0.3 million which is net of approximately \$0.9 million in waived or reversed fees related to the network outage that occurred in the first quarter of the year.
+Mortgage origination related activity declined year over year due to elevated interest rates, as the income recorded from the sale of loans was down \$1.2 million or 50.2%.
 Changes in interest rates also led to a decline in fair value of mortgage servicing rights during the twelve months ended December 31, 2023, which decreased by \$0.8 million or 268.1%, as compared to the trailing twelve month period ended.
-Other income declined \$1.5 million or 63.1%, \$0.6 million of which is attributed to fees from the sale of deposits during the fourth quarter of 2022.
+Other income declined \$1.5 million or 63.1%, \$0.6 million of which is attributed to fees from the sale of deposits during 2022.